nextflow-io/training/docs/hello_nextflow/02_hello_world.md

 Bother the script and the output definition blocks need to be updated.

+!!! note

+    Inputs and outputs in the process blocks require a qualifier and a variable name:

+    ```
+    <qualifier> <name>
+    ```

+    An definition consists of a qualifier and a name.
+The qualifier defines the type of data to be received.
+This information is used by Nextflow to apply the semantic rules associated with each qualifier, and handle it properly.
+Common qualifiers include `val` and `path`.

 #### 1. Change the process command to output a named file

 _Before:_